 The initiative to translate critical documents resulted from demand from Canadian customers and European partner, Daxten Limited.
 ServerLIFT takes user feedback seriously as part of its product design and production process.

-With North America’s francophone market representing 7.7% of 220 million French speakers, worldwide, ServerLIFT has opened the door to the world’s sixth-largest linguistic population on all five continents.
+With North America’s francophone market representing 7.7% of 220 million French speakers worldwide (as per the Ministry of Europe and Foreign Affairs), ServerLIFT has opened the door to the world’s sixth-largest linguistic population on all five continents.
 According to the World Bank, three of the world’s largest consumer market countries – Canada, France, and Belgium – communicate in French.

 By developing solutions and support materials in response to consumer needs, ServerLIFT expects to improve the francophone user experience and customer base.
 Argos Multilingual, observed that by providing “translated documents it opens better lines of communication, showing respect for the customer in the country you are selling in by providing your product in their language.”